grycap/cobeats/README.rst

 Basic execution example
 -----------------------

-To execute
+For basic execution run ./bin/run_compare.sh with options.
+Fires is algorithm used and second is load type

+Using help in ./run_compare shell, you can see all options ./run_compare.sh opcion Load
+   option: C - Conventional
+           B - Bioinspired
+           P - Prediction
+   Load: 1 - Sintetic load
+         2 - FIFA load
+         3 - NASA load

+For example ./run_compare.sh B 1   for run Bio-inspared algorithm with Sintetic load.

 Configuration
 -------------
+Multiple file are added in this version to run all test.
 Configuration file for a simulation can use next parameters in seccions:

 [Cell] Section.
 This section contain information about cell behaviour